 Closing an interview–that means, a moment when they have already asked you everything they wanted, and it is time to say something–perhaps goodbye, perhaps something more, is one of the many moments between the start and the end of your journey towards a coveted job contract.… Let me show you a few things you can do to get the best out of the moment.

 Ask some questions before you leave the room

 Every good question shows your motivation, and interest for their company.
-You can learn more about good and bad questions for the employers in this article.
+You can learn more about good and bad questions to ask an employer in an interview.

 Do not ask them for a business card – give them your own card

-If the employer wants to hire you, they will talk about your salary–sooner, or later.
-In this interview, or in the next one.
+If the employer wants to hire you, they will start talking about your salary–sooner, or later.
+In this interview, or in the next one, or on the phone.
 Salary is in integral part of every job contract.
 There is no way they can avoid the topic, so you should leave the initiative to them.

 Show positive emotions